Reading Time: 4 minutes

 How Does Electronic Processing Work?

-eChecks work very similarly to regular checks, except they’re a much quicker way to process payments.
+How eChecks work is very similar to regular checks, except they’re a much quicker way to process payments.
 Everything happens online.
 There’s no need for paper checks, and your customer’s information is completely secure.

 It’s also much faster and less expensive than a traditional check.
 That’s because there’s no paper changing hands.
 There’s also no postage, no bounced check fees, and no hassle.

 It works using a very simple process.
-If you want to make a payment using a digital check, your first step is to sign up for a payment processing company.
-Connect to your bank account through their system, then use their system to write a digital check and send it to your recipient via email.
+If you want to accept checks online, your first step is to sign up with a check processing company.
+Connect your bank account, then use their system to send and accept eChecks via email, online, or by phone.

-You can also receive payments using the same process.
-You’ll pay a small fee, but it’s often much lower than the total cost for traditional checking methods.
+You can also send payments using the same process.
+You’ll pay a small transaction fee, but it’s much lower than the total cost for mailing a paper check.

 What Are the Benefits of eChecks?

-- They can be used by all account holders, no matter the size
+- They can be used by all industry types

 - They’re one of the most secure payment options

 - They work with checking or savings accounts

 - Digital checks cost less than many other payment methods